Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Queries/README.md

 for a trial license.

-See Terracotta documentation for detailed use of the server and cluster-tool.
+See Terracotta documentation for detailed use of the server and config-tool.

 Note that it is possible to supply configuration via Docker config and Kubernetes ConfigMap, but this is beyond the scope of this sample please see the terracotta documentation for details.